AldiRvn/note-agile/README.md

 ### Product Owner

-Considered as the representative of the customer and also do backlog management.
+Considered as the representative of the client and also do backlog management.

 ### Scrum Master